rohanramgopal/ai-text-summarizer-pro/README.md

 ## ⚙️ How It Works

--User provides input (text, URL, or file)
+1. User provides input (text, URL, or file)
--Text is extracted and cleaned
+2. Text is extracted and cleaned
--Content is split into manageable chunks
+3. Content is split into manageable chunks
--Transformer model generates summaries
+4. Transformer model generates summaries
--Output is formatted and enhanced
+5. Output is formatted and enhanced
--Keywords and translations are applied
+6. Keywords and translations are applied
--Final result is displayed and downloadable
+7. Final result is displayed and downloadable

 ---

 ##🛠️ Tech Stack